anityagan9urde/ResNet34-on-Fishes/README.md

 ## Results:
 - ### Loss vs. No. of Epochs:<br>
 ![](https://github.com/AnityaGan9urde/ResNet34-on-Fishes/blob/main/images/loss.jpg)<br>
 - We can clearly see that the loss decreases as the number of epochs increases.
-Even though it reaches the highest point at the second epoch, as it learns more the loss goes to almost zero.
+Even though it reaches the highest point on the first epoch, as it learns more the loss goes to almost zero.
 - ### Accuracy vs. No. of Epochs:<br>
 ![](https://github.com/AnityaGan9urde/ResNet34-on-Fishes/blob/main/images/accuracy.jpg)<br>
 - Similarly, for the accuracy, the model gives out a lower accuracy at the beginning of the training but then goes higher and reaches to almost 1.0.